 You are not required to have a formal programming/AI qualification, but if you do not have one we will be looking for an aptitude and enthusiasm in this area.

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.

-The next deadline for application for entry in September 2021 is on 16 April 2021.
+The deadline for application for entry in September 2021 was on 16 April 2021.
 It is not yet known if there will be a further application round.

 If you require any further information please contact the Graduate School Office